 Sciatica is a common condition that involves pinching of the sciatic nerve.
-The sciatic nerve begins in the lower back, heads through the glute muscles, down the back of the thigh and leg, ending in the foot.
-Impingement anywhere along the track of this nerve can create a burning sensation anywhere from the glute muscles, down the back of the leg.
-This exercise works to “pull” that nerve back and forth, reducing the intensity of the symptoms and speeding up the healing process.
+The sciatic nerve begins in the lower back, heads through the glute muscles, down the back of the thigh and leg, and ends in the foot.
+Impingement along the track of this nerve can create a burning sensation anywhere from the glute muscles down the back of the leg.
+The sciatic nerve floss works to “pull” that nerve back and forth, reducing the intensity of the symptoms and speeding up the healing process.

 - Bend everything “downward” simultaneously

 - Flex your chin to your chest

 - Flex your knee to 90 degrees

 - Plantar flex your ankle (bringing your foot towards the ceiling)